ykoitzsch/b201819-ms-api-gateway/README.md

-# b201819-ms-api-gateway
+# b201819-ms-database-per-service

-This is an e-commerce application with a microservice-architecture and the api-gateway pattern implemented.
+This is an e-commerce application with a microservice-architecture and the database-per-service pattern implemented.
 There are a total of 5 microservices which are:

   - Customer Service